-Cabbage, jalapenos, onions, and chickpea flour are the main ingredients.
-I typically sift red chili powder with my chickpea flour to make sure it’s evenly spread.
-You can also use cilantros in the recipe to give it some fresh herby notes!
+I used cabbage, jalapenos, and onions as the base of these fritters and chickpea flour as the binding agent (so it’s naturally gluten-free).
+I sift red chili powder with my chickpea flour to make sure it’s evenly spread.
+This recipe has some rice flour to enhance the crispiness of the fritters but this is optional.
+You can also use cilantro for fresh herby notes!

-How do you make sure the cabbage doesn’t get soggy?
+👩🏽🍳 How do you make sure the vegetables doesn’t get soggy?

-Most fritters use egg as the binding agent – traditional Indian fritters like this cabbage pakoda, use besan (i.e. split chickpea flour ground more finely) which is a cornerstone of Indian snacking.
+Most fritters use egg as the binding agent.
+Traditional Indian fritters like this cabbage pakoda, use besan (i.e. split chickpea flour ground more finely) which acts as a natural binding agent. is a cornerstone of Indian snacking.
 This recipe uses chickpea flour, which is the more common variant available in most grocery stores.

-You actually have three options to make this recipe:
+Then, you have three options to make these vegan fritters:

-- The first is to pan fry it the traditional way.
+- Pan fry it the traditional way.
 For this, I’d add 1/3 cup of vegetable or canola oil to a small but deep pan.
-Once it’s heated, you can drop the fritters in and fry them ~3 minutes on each side.
+You can then drop the fritters in and fry them ~3 minutes on each side.

-- Finally, you can also air fry them.
+- Air fry them.
 Preheat the air fryer to 380F, drop the fritters in and cook for about 15 minutes, turning halfway through.
 Check to make sure they’re browning evenly.